Lizd0630/rnaflow/README.md

 ### File dependency
 1. JSON file contains path to softwares be used (dictionary), which should be modified in different environment. [softwares.json](./config/softwares.json)
 2. JSON file contains parameters used in software, except for I/O files which will be determinated by metafile (dictionary, leave null if parameter has no values), which should be modified for different version.
 For STAR2.7.1a, [STAR_align.json](./config/STAR_align.json)
-3. Meta information, tsv file(Table seperated file) contain at least 5 columns: Run, R1, R2, Layout, strand_specificity.
+3. Meta information, tsv file(Table seperated file) contain at least 5 columns:
+- Run: prefix of sample name, like alignment output, bamQC, etc.
+- R1: prefix of reads 1 fastq file (raw/clean)
+- R2: prefix of reads 2 fastq file, leave NULL if PAIRED (raw/clean)
+- Layout: SINGLE/PAIRED
+- Strand_specificity: unstranded/fr-firststrand/fr-secondstrand

 ## Notes
 ### Software parameter JSON file
 #### Input, output, strandness, reference, log file, prefix, suffix, etc, should not in JSON files.
+#### Exact performed commands will be recorded in output directory.
 #### For details,
 0. All input/output files will be parsed from meta file, you just only offer --project_name as prefix or not.
 1. Trimmomatic: adapter will be parsed via softpath(Do not support Illumina GA series; Modified Trim Class if you have to)